giantswarm/docs/src/content/advanced/gitops/apps/add_app_template.md

 This document is part of the documentation to use GitOps with Giant Swarm App Platform.
 You can find more information about the [App Platform in our docs](/platform-overview/app-platform/).

-# Add a new App Template to the repository
+# Add a new app template to the repository

-In order to avoid adding the same application from scratch across all your clusters, you can prepare App Templates providing a pre-configured version of an App.
+In order to avoid adding the same application from scratch across all your clusters, you can prepare app templates providing a pre-configured version of an App.
 This also allows you to manage and version an app's configuration even if the app itself is not yet installed in any cluster.

 ## Example

-An example of an App Template is available in the [gitops-template repository "bases/apps/nginx-ingress-controller"](https://github.com/giantswarm/gitops-template/tree/main/bases/apps/nginx-ingress-controller).
+An example of an app template is available in the [gitops-template repository "bases/apps/nginx-ingress-controller"](https://github.com/giantswarm/gitops-template/tree/main/bases/apps/nginx-ingress-controller).

 ## Export environment variables